Mortgage: National differences

 A study issued by the UN Economic Commission for Europe compared German, US, and Danish mortgage systems.
-The German Bausparkassen have reported nominal interest rates of approximately 6 per cent per annum in the last 40 years (as of 2004).
-German Bausparkassen (savings and loans associations) are not identical with banks that give mortgages.
+The German Bausparkassen (savings and loans associations) reported nominal interest rates of approximately 6 per cent per annum in the last 40 years (as of 2004).
+Bausparkassen are not identical with banks that give mortgages.
 In addition, they charge administration and service fees (about 1.5 per cent of the loan amount).
 However, in the United States, the average interest rates for fixed-rate mortgages in the housing market started in the tens and twenties in the 1980s and have (as of 2004) reached about 6 per cent per annum.
 However, gross borrowing costs are substantially higher than the nominal interest rate and amounted for the last 30 years to 10.46 per cent.
 In Denmark, similar to the United States mortgage market, interest rates have fallen to 6 per cent per annum.
 A risk and administration fee amounts to 0.5 per cent of the outstanding debt.
 In addition, an acquisition fee is charged which amounts to one per cent of the principal.